anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ### Standard RRs

-TBD: RRsets instead of single RRs?

-Standard DNS resource records are encoded as CBOR arrays containing 2 or more entries in the following
+Standard DNS resource records are encoded as CBOR arrays containing 2 or more entries in the following order:
-order:

 1. An optional name (as text string, see {{sec:domain-names}}),
 2. A TTL (as unsigned integer),